iarna/funstream/README.md

 Exactly the same as `stream.PassThrough` but with fun added.  `fun()` is mostly the same as `new fun.FunStream()`.
-(The former will use Bluebird for promises if available but fallback to system promsies.
+(The former will use Bluebird for promises if available but fallback to system promises.
 The latter has no magic and just uses system promises.)

 ### require('funstream/fun-stream').mixin